Building a Culture of Entrepreneurship

 A qualifying small business occupying commercial real estate in Mason City will receive a minimum of $1,000* the first year of participating in the Microenterprise Program.

-The three-year program offers a prorated commercial real estate property tax rebate of up to half paid on the property for the business occupant (leased or owned).
+The two-year program offers a prorated commercial real estate property tax rebate of up to half paid on the property for the business occupant (leased or owned).
 The tax rebate must be spent to improve the business or commercial property and must be spent with other Mason City businesses.
 Let the Pappajohn Center help build your Mason City small business sales and business success.

-Participating businesses can receive reimbursement for pre-approved goods and/or services purchased within the city limits of Mason City.** Maximum reimbursement is up to 50% of the annual property tax paid on the underlying property in use by the business (the business does not have to own the building, but it’s prorated occupancy of the building is the determining factor) for three years.
+Participating businesses can receive reimbursement for pre-approved goods and/or services purchased within the city limits of Mason City.** Maximum reimbursement is up to 50% of the annual property tax paid on the underlying property in use by the business (the business does not have to own the building, but it’s prorated occupancy of the building is the determining factor) for two years.